 This course examines the history and current situations of women in Middle Eastern societies.
 The first half of the course is devoted to studying historical changes in factors structuring women's status and their sociopolitical roles.
-The second half of the course focuses on several case studies of women's participation in broad anti-colonial social revolutions and how these revolutions affected the position of women in those societies.
-Evaluation of students encourages their participation, analytical engagement, and improvement throughout the term.
+The second half of the course will focus on several case studies of women's participation in broad anti-colonial social revolutions and how these revolutions affected the position of women in those societies.

 Same as L22 History 4675